 In This Review

-- 1VerdictWith its all-electric mode, the Range Rover PHEV is even more relaxing than conventionally powered models
+- 1VerdictDriving in electric mode, the Range Rover PHEV is even more relaxing than the conventionally powered versions of the SUV

 - 2Range, MPG, CO2 & chargingIf you can regularly use the 25-mile electric range, the Range Rover PHEV can prove surprisingly cheap to run

-- 4Engines, drive & performance - currently readingThe plug-in hybrid powertrain really suits the luxurious Range Rover PHEV
+- 4Performance, engine & drive - currently readingThe plug-in hybrid powertrain really suits the luxurious Range Rover PHEV